 Small businesses and local businesses need our support more than ever so take the time to research what gifts you could give your family and bridal party.

 Make the most of your time at home together to plan and practice your first dance together.
 It doesn’t have to be overly complicated unless you want it to be of course, however you do want to feel comfortable on that dancefloor together when everyone’s looking at you.
 Some companies such as First Dance are offering online dance lessons with a professional teacher via Skype.

 While we’re all busy trying to juggle everything, make sure you take time out for yourself to alleviate stress and to get fit ahead of your wedding day.
 I find exercise really helps me control my stress levels and I’ve discovered some many amazing apps to help tailor different routines in bite size chunks to do around working, home schooling, cleaning, cooking etc!

 So how can Cranberry Blue help?

-We understand how unsettling planning a wedding amidst the COVID-19 situation is, so we’ve just introduced a new consultancy service for those couples who perhaps don’t have the budget for our fully comprehensive service, or perhaps are happy to plan the majority of their wedding but could really benefit from some support, advise and guidance along the way.
-We can therefore provide our time by the hour in various size blocks, for phone or Face Time calls so do get in touch if you’d like to find out more, either by calling Melanie directly on 0044 (0)207 411 9819 or emailing email@example.com.
+We understand how unsettling planning a wedding amidst the COVID-19 situation is, so we’ve introduced a new Consultancy Service in addition to an Intimate Wedding service for those couples who perhaps don’t have the budget for our fully comprehensive service, or perhaps are happy to plan the majority of their wedding but could really benefit from some support, advise and guidance along the way.
+We can therefore provide our time by the hour in various size blocks, for phone or Face Time calls so do get in touch if you’d like to find out more, either by calling Melanie directly on 0044 (0)207 411 9819 or emailing firstname.lastname@example.org.

 Header image – Mark Bothwell; Image 1: John Nassari; Image 2: John Nassari; Image 3: Reportage By; Image 4: Pippa Mackenzie; Image 5: Dominique Bader